williamwith4ms/youtube-malicious-link-finder/README.md

 - views both video descriptions and comments for links
 - can ignore links that are deemed safe

-and more if i feel like adding it
+And more if I feel like adding it!

 ## Quickstart guide